cisagov/ScubaGear/baselines/powerbi.md

 #### MS.POWERBI.3.1v1
 The Invite external users to your organization feature SHOULD be disabled unless agency mission requires the capability.

-- _Rationale:_ Disabling this feature in PowerBI is just another way to avoid having a risky guest user in the organization.
+- _Rationale:_ Disabling this feature in PowerBI keeps guest users from accessing potentially risky data/APIs.
 If external invites are required then, guest users should be invited by authorized users via the Azure Active Directory guest invite features.
-This helps ensure that authorized administrative personnel with the right permissions can centrally manage who has access to the tenant.
+By only allowing an authorized groups of individuals to invite guest users to create accounts in the tenant, this helps an agency enforce a centrally managed guest user account approval process which reduces the risk of unauthorized accounts being created.
 - _Last modified:_ June 2023

 ### Resources